 The Program applies to all Port property except in areas of an existing and/or planned special use district (SUDs) that include a development agreement that defines a process and/or requirement for the development and implementation of Public Art.

-1 Public Art Program Port of San Francisco Port of San Francisco Public Art Program 2
+Port of San Francisco Public Art Program 2

 II.
 Locations for Public Art